srashids/tester/README.md

 # tester
-A Test Repo for Build Pipelines with Jenkins
+A Test Repo for Build Pipelines with Jenkins.